thinkocapo/replay/README.md

 DONE update Timestamps - on transaction envelopes
 3 items in envelope and start_timestamp+timestamp are on the 3rd item of the 3.
 Appears they always have both.
 Not one without the other.

-Update the Release
+DONE Update the Release

 Udate TraceId's - on transaction envelopes traceId - is in largest envelope item, for both JS + PY transactions keep a map of map[id's]itemPointersArray 2. at end, iterate through this map and update each item in itemPointersArray by reference, with a new generated Id

-Notes:
+Double-Check:
-optionally turn the item interface{} into a Item struct, just ot make sure has everything needed. double-check ordering of Spans, sessions/transactions linked appropriately
+Ordering of Spans, sessions/transactions linked appropriately

 #### future
-shellscript w/ sentry-cli for source maps, w/ Release according to CalVer Cronjob for 5,000/hr (3.6million for 30 days)
+Shellscript w/ sentry-cli for source maps, w/ Release according to CalVer Cronjob for 5,000/hr (3.6million for 30 days)

+Refactor:
+optionally turn the item interface{} into a Item struct, and use Timestamp type for start_timestamp/timestamp.

 Mobile Envelopes, Sessions

 Cloud move `context.Background()` to `func init()`
 Other ./go.mod and ./api/go.mod
-Other interfaces